CoastWatch-WestCoast/r_code/README.md

 # R Code Repository

-This repository includes R codes in Rmd (R-markdown), md (markdown) files and all other supporting files to demonstrate access and usage of geospatial data (satellite, non satellite data).
+This repository includes R codes in Rmd (R-markdown) and md (markdown) file format, and all other supporting files to demonstrate access and usage of geospatial data (satellite, non satellite data).

 ## Repository Structure
 Files are organized in a folder structure by topics.
 Each topic is a folder and all associated files are included in the folder.